LitRidl/EdenVim/README.md

 A perfect starting point for your personal, full-featured Neovim configuration.
 No convoluted layers, just a clean setup to kickstart your PDE (Personalized Development Environment) journey.

-Your configuration will [work seamlessly on Nix-based systems](#installation-with-nix-including-nixos) and traditional Linux/MacOS setups alike.
+Your configuration will [work seamlessly on Nix-based systems](#-installation-with-nix-including-nixos) and traditional Linux/MacOS setups alike.

-If you're looking for a pre-made, full-blown Neovim IDE, you're probably on [the same path I was](#why-edenvim-my-neovim-journey).
+If you're looking for a pre-made, full-blown Neovim IDE, you're probably on [the same path I was](#-why-edenvim-my-neovim-journey).

-## Features
+## ✨ Features

 - 🍴**Fork & Craft** This is _your_ configuration, the starting point.
 Nothing like _"don't touch **our** base config, clone a starter repository and go with it_".
 - 🏰**But enjoy stability** Protected from breaking changes via lazy.nvim lockfile.
 If you forked, just pull our changes to your configuration, no need to maintain plugin versions.